LuisRevillaM/summing-grid/summing-grid/docs/formatNumber.md

 - then round that result, to get the nearest integer.
 - and divide by ten again, to move the decimal point one spot back to the left.

 This is what `roundToDecimals` does.
-It takes a `number` to round and a `decPlaces` integer, for the number of digits we want to keep right to decimal point.
+It takes a `number` to round and a `decPlaces` integer, for the number of digits we want to keep right of the decimal point.

 ```javascript
 const roundToDecimals = (number, decPlaces) => {